Laura formally launched Laura Bishop Communications in 2011, however the highly successful practice has operated for more than 16 years.

 Laura is the former President and current board member of the Rancocas Conservancy, a land trust that has preserved nearly 2,000 acres in the Rancocas Creek Watershed in Burlington County, New Jersey.

-She also is the President-elect (2018-2019) of the New Jersey Association of School Business Officials' Associate Business Member Committee, which aims to be good business partners to the state’s school business administrators.
+She also is the President of the New Jersey Association of School Business Officials (NJASBO) Associate Business Members, which aims to be good business partners with the state’s school business administrators.

 She also is an avid Pilates practitioner, loves to bake and cook, and enjoys tennis and running.
 Defying all odds in the southern New Jersey area, she insists on being a passionate Pittsburgh fan!
 She loves the Steelers, Pens, Pirates!
 But, she was born in Pittsburgh!
-Today, she lives in Cherry Hill, New Jersey.
+She splits her time between Cherry Hill and Ocean City.

 Laura spent her university days at Cook College at Rutgers University, where she earned a bachelor’s degree in communications with a concentration in environmental studies.